Here's one thing I learned about myself, when I don't have a plan then minor setbacks can derail me emotionally.

 And like all plans, it'll be tested.

-As the great philosopher poet pugilist Mike Tyson once said – “Everyone has a plan ’til they get punched in the mouth.”
+As the great philosopher-poet pugilist Mike Tyson once said – “Everyone has a plan 'til they get punched in the mouth.”
+Don't let your budgeting strategy get punched in the mouth.

 Life will punch your budget in the mouth.
 Your car will break down, your kids will get sick, and your emergency fund will be stress tested.